solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 const initializeMetadataPointerInstruction =
   createInitializeMetadataPointerInstruction(
     mint, // Mint Account address
-    wallet_1.publicKey, // Authority that can set the metadata address mint, // Account address that holds the metadata TOKEN_2022_PROGRAM_ID,
+    updateAuthority, // Authority that can set the metadata address mint, // Account address that holds the metadata TOKEN_2022_PROGRAM_ID,
   );